tarantool/doc/doc/reference/configuration/configuration_reference.rst

     defined inside a ``conditional.if`` section apply only to instances on which the specified condition is true.

-    Conditions can include one variable:

-    -   ``tarantool_version``: a three-component version, for example,  3.1.0
+    Conditions can include one variable -- ``tarantool_version``: a three-number Tarantool version running on the instance, for example,  3.1.0.
+It compares to *version literal* values that include three numbers separated by periods (``x.y.z``).

     The following operators are available in conditions: